PNC-SRE-Capstone-Team/SRE-Capstone/slides.md

 - Component services are defined as Dockerfiles and ArgoCD Applications
 - GitHub Action workflows deploy  Kubernetes objects defined in git repository
 - Build artifacts pushed to private container registry
-- Secrets managed as GitHub secrets to avoid unwanted exposure of sensitive data
+- Secrets managed by GitHub to avoid unwanted exposure of sensitive data

 ---